keeltrace/qlcplus-wiki/macOS-build-(Qt6-and-cmake).md

 # QLC+ Installation from sources on macOS using Qt5

-## **Note: at the moment it is possible to build QLC+ only on Intel Macs and only with homebrew.**

 ## Development environment

 You need to download and install two components before you can compile QLC+ from sources on macOS:

 **Apple XCode** development tools (just the Mac version will do, no need for iPhone stuff).
 Some recent versions might need to install Command Line Tools after base packet is installed (XCode->Preferences->Downloads)<br>
 **The Qt5 Framework**<br>
-Download the latest Qt5 version via online installer: https://download.qt.io/official_releases/online_installers/<br>
+Download the latest Qt version via online installer: https://download.qt.io/official_releases/online_installers/<br>
 Install the framework where you want.
-In this guide we'll be using this path: `/Users/myuser/Qt5.15.2`<br>
+In this guide we'll be using this path: `/Users/myuser/Qt6.10.2`<br>

 ## Dependencies